 Fortunately, there are many things you can do to cut down significantly on stress levels and simultaneously improve your overall health:

-Both trichotillomania and stress can be treated with the methods suggested above.
+Both Trichotillomania and Telogen Effluvium can be treated with the methods suggested above.
 However, hair will not grow back overnight.
-In the meantime, while you are working on changing behaviors that have negative physiological consequences, you may want to explore short term hair solutions that will help you feel and look your best.
-Go to www.trulyyou.ca for further information on other options, such as hair wigs and hair replacement treatments.
+In the meantime, while you are working on changing behaviours that have negative physiological consequences, you may want to explore short term hair solutions that will help you feel and look your best.
+At Truly You, we offer a wide selection of hair replacement alternatives for varying forms of hair loss.